 less than 1% are AACSB accredited for both business and accounting.

-AACSB accreditation ensures our programs meet rigorous standards of quality while
+AACSB accreditation ensures our programs meet rigorous standards of quality and recognizes

-recognizing our impact, innovation and engagement in research, the classroom and the
+our impact, innovation and engagement in research, the classroom and the greater community.

 Teach everything that students need, from communication skills to financial reporting.